 Buy - seed compost, plant labels, new pots and containers for summer planting, plug plants to grow on under glass, rooted dahlia and coleus cuttings, liquid feed for house plants, and new garden furniture.

-Enjoy - longer days, warmer weather, walks in the countryside or along the coastline, and Easter celebrations.
+Enjoy - longer days, warmer weather, walks in the countryside or along the coast.

 Visit - open gardens hosting tulip festivals and those with fine collections of trees, rhododendrons and azaleas.
 Churchyards are often filled with flowering trees and wildflowers in spring.